liwang-umn/math/_pages/publications.md

 A score-based particle method for homogeneous Landau equation (with Y. Huang), *submitted*. [arXiv](https://arxiv.org/abs/2405.05187)

-To blow-up or not to blow-up for a granular kinetic equation (with J. Carrillo, R. Shu and W. Xu), *submitted*. [arXiv](https://arxiv.org/abs/2403.12735)

 Radiative transport in a periodic structure with band crossings (with K. Qi and A. Watson), *submitted*. [arXiv](https://arxiv.org/abs/2402.06828)